mikailcf/mikailcf.github.io/_posts/2015-01-09-walker-intro.md

 The raindrops are small cones and are reutilized after they hit the ground.

-Below is a video demonstration:
+Below is a video demonstration (turn annotations on):

-(Please watch with annotations turned on)
-<iframe width="640" height="380" src="http://www.youtube.com/embed/8a1UOAVBPXk" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="423" src="http://www.youtube.com/embed/8a1UOAVBPXk" frameborder="0" allowfullscreen></iframe>